Ensuring a future of greatness

 - Offer opportunities for young people to explore STEM-related concepts and nourish an interest and passion early in life.

 - Target ethnic and gender gaps in STEM fields.

 - Provide a STEM lending library with state-of-the-art equipment that can be shared among all schools.

 C-STEM Lending Library

-With the University of St. Thomas School of Engineering, we are excited to support STEM education in the 78 elementary schools within the Archdiocese of St. Paul and Minneapolis.
+With the University of St. Thomas School of Engineering, we are excited to support STEM education in the 155 elementary schools within Minnesota.

-Borrow classroom equipment and have it delivered to your school!
+Borrow classroom equipment and have it delivered to your school in 5 easy steps!

 The University of St. Thomas is a nationally recognized leader for innovation in undergraduate engineering.
 Its work reflects the technical vitality and entrepreneurial spirit of the businesses and ventures that thrive in the Minneapolis-St. Paul region.

 As part of the largest private university in Minnesota, the School of Engineering comprises nearly 15% of the campus population.